johannbrehmer/higgs_inference/README.md

 Johann Brehmer, Kyle Cranmer, Gilles Louppe, and Juan Pavez

+**Note**: If you want to use these methods for a particle physics problem, please have a look at our new tool [MadMiner](https://github.com/diana-hep/madminer) -- you will likely find that much easier to use than this repo!

 ## Folder structure

 - `cluster_scripts`: SLURM scripts that start the preprocessing and experiments on the NYU HPC cluster.